Constitution - Wexford Education Support Centre

 6.5 Amendments to the Constitution shall be notified to the Director in writing and received by him/her at least five working days beforehand.
 Included with such amendments shall be the name of the proposer and seconder.
 To be carried, such amendments require a two- thirds majority of those present and voting.

 6.6 The Director shall call an Extraordinary General Meeting on the instructions of the Management Committee or within fifteen days of receipt of a written requisition signed by fifty members.
 A notice of such meeting shall be sent to each school in the Centre’s catchment area at least five working days before the date of the meeting.
+A copy of the annual report will be forwarded to the Department within one month of the AGM and the Revenue Commissioners on request.

 7.2 The Director shall be an ex-officio member of the Management Committee, without voting rights.